will62794/will62794.github.io/_drafts/2026-01-18-bespoke-compilation.md

 {% endhighlight %}

-showing us that the C++ version can acheve over a 50x throughput speedup over TLC for larger parameter configuration (8 resource managers).
+showing us that the C++ version achieved over a 50x throughput speedup over TLC for larger parameter configuration (8 resource managers).
 This is pretty cool, and impressive that Claude is able to generate what seems to be a semantically accurate translation of the high level spec in essentially one-shot.
 It also seems reasonable that validating these kinds of translation steps for smaller finite parameters would be sufficient to assume generalization to larger parameter configurations e.g. if it is desirable to run larger model checking runs but would be infeasible to do full validation at those larger parameters.

 ### AbstractDynamicRaft